-- Remove accumulated sediment and debris on the south (right) side of the channel between the inlet structure and debris barrier. - Monitor downed tree(s) and debris and remove as needed. - Bassett Creek Main Stem Erosion Repair Project (CIP 2017 CR-M) is included in the BCWMC CIP Table 5-3.
+- Bassett Creek Main Stem Erosion Repair Project (CIP 2017 CR-M) is included in the BCWMC CIP Table 5-3.
 The BCWMC completed a feasibility study for the project in May 2016, and ordered construction of the project at their September, 2016 meeting.
-The project was originally scheduled for construction during the summer of 2018, but due to permitting issues with the US Army Corps of Engineers and the State Historic Preservation Office, it was postponed to the winter of 2019/2020.
-The resultant construction project should minimize future erosion concerns at some sections of the creek and reduce the amount of sediment depositing near the inlet structure.
+The project was originally scheduled for construction during the summer of 2018, but due to permitting issues with the US Army Corps of Engineers and the State Historic Preservation Office, it was postponed and construction started late 2020.
+The resultant construction project should minimize future erosion concerns at some sections of the creek and reduce the amount of sediment depositing near the inlet structure. - The city of Minneapolis is removing the Irving Avenue Bridge, immediately upstream of project limits, and replacing a sanitary sewer across Bassett Creek.
+Restoration will include additional riprap and rock vanes in Bassett Creek in this area (see BCWMC #2010-16).